Mendez5273/NoteO/README.md

 ---Omni-Directional Cursor

 For the highest order of freedom, I have also implementad a cursor that can move freely with the arrow keys.
-Letters do not have to be present and there are no constraints or note-taking.
+Letters do not have to be present and there are no constraints for note-taking.
 The user can move the curser left, right, up, and down, as much they like without having to touch the mouse or trackpad.

 ---Useful Shortcuts